bennn/g-pldi-2022/RESPONSE.md

 Moy et al's approach comes with a caveat about benchmark selection.
-They do extremely well on the GTP benchmarks because all the untyped code is written in a well-typed way.
-But, less-disciplined untyped code can defeat the static analysis.
+They do extremely well on the GTP benchmarks because all the untyped code is written in a well-typed manner.
+Less-disciplined untyped code can easily thwart the the verifier.
 See their section 7 for a discussion.

 > - How much tinkering was necessary to achieve the best-case mixing of shallow